KomodoPlatform/Documentation.rst.old/docs/source/komodo/create-Komodo-Assetchain.rst

 Requirements
 ============

-* 2 Computers with the ability to open ports and have static IP (It's simplest to use VPS)
+* 2 Computers with the ability to open ports.
+(It's easier if they have static IP addresses or you are using a VPS)
 * At least 4gb RAM each
 * At least 2 CPU cores each
 * 64-bit Linux Operating System (Ubuntu 16.04 recommended)
-* Komodod built on each, see :ref:`Installing Komodo Manually` (No need to download Komodo block chain)
+* ``komodod`` built on each, see :ref:`Installing Komodo Manually` (No need to download the Komodo blockchain)

 Creating a new blockchain
 =========================